therobhe/wotdl2mqtt/README.md

 pip install -r requirements.txt
 ```

-Adapt the IN variable to point to your ontology instance and run the model-to-model transformation:
+Adapt the IN variable within the following file to point to your ontology instance and run the model-to-model transformation:

 ```
-01_m2m_asyncapi.py
+python 01_m2m_asyncapi.py
 ```

 Run the model-to-text generation: